 IVC Filter Lawsuit National Settlement Amounts

-In 2015, NBC News reported that there were 39 cases of malpractice litigation against Bard Medical, New Providence, NJ, for the manufacture of an IVC Filter that fractured and broke into pieces after it was inserted into the Inferior Vena Cava vein in the abdomen.
-This was of immediate concern for many patients who had opted for this procedure, which was designed to filter the flow of blood clots to the heart and lungs.
-At this juncture many IVC Filter lawyers started researching and investigating this increase in the problems associated with this apparatus.
+In 2015, NBC News reported that there were 39 cases of mass torts against Bard Medical, New Providence, NJ, for the manufacture of retrievable IVC filters that fractured and broke into pieces after it was inserted into the Inferior Vena Cava filter vein in the abdomen.
+This was of immediate concern for many patients who had opted for this procedure, which was designed to filter the flow of blood clots to the heart and lungs from the inferior vena cava IVC.
+At this juncture, many IVC Filter lawyers started researching and investigating this increase in the problems associated with this apparatus and an elevated risk of pulmonary embolism.
 The law offices of Cochran, Kroll, & Associates, P.C. have been on the cutting edge of this issue.

 In July 2019, it was reported that over 14,000 malpractice suits have been filed against two primary manufacturers of this device.
 There have been approximately 5,627 lawsuits filed against Cook Medical, and over 8,482 lawsuits filed against Bard Medical.
 Of these several have gone to court with settlements for the patient, some have been dismissed, and others have been settled out of court with no record of the exact settlement.
 It is worthwhile to note, however, that as more lawsuits are brought to termination there will be more settlements.

-In March 2018, in Phoenix, Arizona, Bard Medical had to pay damages to a patient, Sherri Booker, who had suffered from the perforation of one of her blood vessels when the IVC Filter broke apart and migrated through her bloodstream.
+In March 2018, in Phoenix, Arizona, Bard Medical had to pay damages to a patient, Sherri Booker, who had suffered from the perforation of one of her blood vessels when the Bard IVC Filter fractured and migrated through her bloodstream.
 She was awarded the amount of 1.6 million dollars in personal damages, and 2 million dollars in punitive damages against the company.
-The company sold the defective IVC filters knowing there was a risk of them breaking down.
+Totaling 3.6 million dollars in the United States.
+The company sold the defective ivc filter manufactured knowing there was a risk of them breaking down.

 In 2015, Kevin Phillips filed a suit against Bard claiming that the apparatus broke and punctured his heart.
 The case was settled only ten days after the filing, and a settlement was granted but not disclosed.